gobackup/gobackup.github.io/source/installation.html.md

 > This command can install or upgrade GoBackup.

-After that, GoBackup has installed to `/usr/local/bin/gobackup`, you can run `gobackup` command in every where.
+After that, GoBackup has been installed to `/usr/local/bin/gobackup`, you can run `gobackup` command everywhere.

 ### Install via Homebrew